pvince/acuparse-mqtt/Readme.md

 # TODO
-* Translate to better JSON (strings to numbers, dateutc to date last updated)
-* Setup a reporting loop that triggers every minute.
-Aggregate data to publish.
 * Pull down tower names from Acuparse API, map them to received tower IDs
+  * This needs to happen on a schedule (every 5 minutes?) so that changes in Acuparse are reflected here.
+* Add a setup guide

 # Converting to HomeAssistant discovery